tuur/STPS/README.md

 ### File formats
 We use three different data formats.
 Examples are given for the sentences:
 * 'A relates to B .'
-* 'A is not related to B'
+* 'A is not related to B .'

-#####Trees
-The trees should be given in Penn Treebank bracketing style (fancy indentation is not obligatory), and should be separated by an empty line.
-For the example:
+#####Sets of Trees (.sot)
+STPS uses similarity on sets of trees.
+Trees are described by the Penn TreeBank format.
+Trees should be separated by one empty line, and sets by two empty lines.
+Usually sentences are represented as set containing only one tree, namely the parse tree of that sentence.
+For example:

 ```
 (ROOT